 The ultimate role of marketing is not only to increase awareness and consideration, but to generate quality sales leads for the sales team.
 And of course, the role of the sales team is to convert the leads into opportunities that will close quickly and for top dollar.
 So, if it is marketing’s responsibility to help sales “fill the funnel” or “build the pipeline”, we wanted to dig into some of the most effective ways to accomplish this is today’s B2B marketing world.

-In most organizations a prospect isn’t added to the sales pipeline until there is an introductory or discovery meeting where the sales person has identified the sacred “BANT” (Budget, Authority, Need and Time-frame).
-This 1st meeting allows the sales person to understand the prospect’s challenges and where they can begin to introduce your company’s products or services as a potential solution to that challenge.
+In most organizations, a prospect isn’t added to the sales pipeline until there is an introductory or discovery meeting where the sales person has identified the sacred “BANT” (Budget, Authority, Need and Time-frame).
+This first meeting allows the sales person to understand the prospect’s challenges so they can begin to introduce your company’s products or services as a potential solution to that challenge.

 So, if it all starts with the qualified lead… how can the marketing department help the sales team by generating more quality sales leads?

-In today’s B2B marketing environment there are 3 common strategies that marketers use to help the sales teams secure critical 1st sales meetings.
+In today’s B2B marketing environment there are three common strategies that marketers use to help the sales teams secure the critical first sales meeting.